Vulnetix/vulnetix/README.md

 #### The Solution

 Vulnetix offers a revolutionary approach to vulnerability management by shifting the focus from discovery to outcomes.
-Instead of just identifying vulnerabilities, Vulnetix automates the reporting and resolution processes, significantly reducing manual efforts and emphasizing remediation outcomes.
+Instead of just identifying vulnerabilities, Standards adhering discovery and reporting, with automation to significantly reduce manual effort.

+No other tool avoids vendor lock-in by design.

+No other founder has automated millions of vulnerability resolutions themselves.

+No other security product tries to be invisible to developers while providing unrivaled security assurance.

 #### Key Features